lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/configuration-summaries.rst

 Samples
 -------

-When clicking on the “:guilabel:`Samples`” header of a soundfont in the :ref:`tree <tree>`, the sample configuration summary appears.
+When clicking on the :guilabel:`Samples` header of a soundfont in the :ref:`tree <tree>`, the sample configuration summary appears.

 .. figure:: images/conf_summary_sample.png